Carrie Fisher's Walk of Fame ceremony illuminates family rift between Billie Lourd and late star's siblings

 Since Carrie's death, Billie — who played a young Princess Leia in Rise of Skywalker to honor her mother — has posted countless tributes to Carrie.
 She's also shared about her grief, mostly candidly on the New Day podcast in which she spoke of happy times with her mom, but also how she learned what not to do as a parent from her.
 "We laughed every single day, and she made my life so much fun," she said.
 However, due to Carrie having bipolar disorder and substance abuse struggles, "My main job when she was alive was taking care of her and making sure she was OK.
 I was 7 [for some of it] and that was really hard and that’s why I grew up really fast — because I was her best friend...
 I was her mother, I was her kid, I was her everything.
 And that’s one of the things I’m learning not to do with my kid"... "put this pressure on him that I had on me."

-Carrie Fisher's Hollywood Walk of Fame star ceremony takes place Thursday, May 4 at 2:30 p.m.
-ET and will streamed live at walkoffame.com.
+Carrie Fisher's Hollywood Walk of Fame star ceremony can be streamed now on walkoffame.com.